 Driving with her mom through neighboring towns, Sasha saw many toys being disposed of at the curb, and most of them were as good as new.
 It got her thinking about how discarding toys was wasteful and terrible for the environment, and that many children would love to have them.
 As a result of her vision and efforts, Second Chance Toys is now a 501(c)3 nonprofit and hundreds of thousands of toys have been and continue to be donated to organizations throughout the United States and internationally.

-Because of the uniqueness and dual nature of the program, Sasha’s efforts have been featured in numerous newspapers and on television and radio shows, including locally on ABC TV and nationally Good Morning America as well as NBC TV news stations, WOR News Talk Radio, NPR, Fox News, and cover stories in the Star-Ledger and feature stories in KIWI and Parents magazines.
+Because of the uniqueness and dual nature of the mission, Sasha’s efforts have been featured in numerous magazines, newspapers and on television and radio shows, including ABC TV News and Good Morning America as well as NBC TV News, WOR News Talk Radio, NPR, Fox News, cover stories in the Star-Ledger and feature stories in KIWI and Parents magazines.
 In addition, Sasha has been a featured speaker at the Good and Green Marketing Conference in Chicago regarding the impact of Second Chance Toys on the environment and children.